 Description

-Four First World War names and two Second World War names are written on the memorial.
-The First World War names includes a Military Cross winner who was the Rector’s son, and to whom an oak reredos was dedicated inside the church in 1924.
+The memorial lists four names from the First World War and two from the Second World War.
+Among the First World War names is a Military Cross winner, who was the Rector’s son, and to whom an oak reredos was dedicated inside the church in 1924.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.